How “just one more” newspaper search solved a decades-old family mystery

 Hold on!
 Widowed?
 Did I read that correctly?

 There was another untimely spouse death in my O’Neill line?
 But that would raise the total to eleven!
 How unlucky could one family get?
-It could not be true, could it?
+It just couldn’t be true, could it?

 Clues in the News